 Painting over mold only masks the problem.
 Paint does not kill the mold nor stop it from growing.
-Surfaces that are washable should be cleaned with a detergent solution, following the procedure suggested on page 4, then allowed to dry.
-If you are going to paint, remove any mold first.
+Surfaces that are washable should be cleaned with a detergent solution, following the procedure suggested above, then allowed to dry.
+If you are going to paint, remove mold first.